linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 ### See messages history

+- This comes by default with lazyvim, but you will forget
-- These are the messages that show up with Folke's [folke/noice.nvim](https://github.com/folke/noice.nvim){:target="\_blank"}
+- These are the messages that show up with [folke/noice.nvim](https://github.com/folke/noice.nvim){:target="\_blank"}
 - You'll see the pop-up, but a lot of times you will want to see them again
-- Use the command `:NoiceHistory`
-- There's a default lazyvim keymap `<leader>snh` (search noice history)
+- There's a **default** lazyvim keymap `<leader>snh` (search noice history)
   - Close the window that shows below with `<leader>wd` (window delete)
+- Or use the command `:NoiceHistory`

 ### Dismiss all messages